First-Time Buyer Mortgages: Your Guide to First-Time Home Financing

 We understand that buying your first home is a huge step.
 One crucial part of this journey involves understanding mortgage deposits and interest rates.
 A mortgage deposit is the initial amount you pay upfront when purchasing a property.

-It’s usually expressed as a percentage of the mortgage term the property’s total value.
-Generally, lenders require a minimum deposit of 5% but aiming for higher can secure a mortgage offer better interest rates.
+It’s usually expressed as a percentage of the property’s total value.
+Generally, lenders require a minimum deposit of 5% but aiming for higher can secure better interest rates.
+A 10% deposit typically opens up more mortgage products, whilst a 15% or 20% deposit can access the most competitive rates available.

 Interest rates determine how much extra you will pay on top of the loan amount.
 They vary widely between lenders and depend on factors such as loan-to-value (LTV) ratio, your credit score, and economic conditions.